assyrianic/Tagha/documentation/ISA.md

 When using a register as a vector, any element size less than word (64-bits) must be packed.
 For float-based vector operations, both `float32_t` and `float64_t` MUST BE DEFINED AND USEABLE, otherwise it's entirely a nop.

-## setvlen
+## setvinfo
-sets the operational width of vectors that are used for the vector opcodes.
+sets the operational width and element length of vectors that are used for the vector opcodes.
+Valid element sizes are `byte`, `half`, `long`, and `word`.

-## setelen
-sets the element size of vectors.
-Valid sizes are `byte`, `half`, `long`, and `word`.
 For float-based vector operations, only `long` and `word` are valid.
 If the element size is invalid, `word` size is used.

 ## vmov
 copies a source register's contents as a vector (element size multiplied by vector width) to a destination register, destination registers is also used as a vector.